Oseledets regularity functions for Anosov flows: Preliminaries

 where the center bundle $E^c$ is one dimensional and generated by the infinitesimal generator of the flow.
 The bundles $E^{uu}, E^{ss}$ are called the \textsf{strong unstable} and \textsf{strong stable bundle} of the flow.
 If the flow is of class $C^2$, $E^{ss}, E^{uu}$ are known to be H\"older continuous (cf., \cite{hassel+94, hassel+97, hps77}).
 If an Anosov flow preserves a volume form, it is automatically ergodic with respect to the Lebesgue measure defined by the volume (see \cite{anosov+67}).
 Recall that a flow is called (topologically) transitive if it has a dense orbit.

 An \textsf{equilibrium state} of a function $\varphi : M \to \R$ is an invariant Borel probability measure $\mu$ at which the quantity

-attains its supremum, where $h(\mu)$ denotes the measure theoretic entropy of $\varphi$ with respect to $\mu$.
+attains its supremum, where $h(\mu)$ denotes the measure-theoretic entropy of $\Phi$ with respect to $\mu$.
 This supremum $P(\varphi)$ is called the \textsf{pressure} of $\varphi$.
 If $\varphi$ is H\"older continuous, there exists a \emph{unique} equilibrium state of $\varphi$, denoted by $\mu_\varphi$.

 Given a transitive Anosov flow $\Phi = \{ f_t \}$, one defines a function $\varphi^u : M \to \R$ by